Harass, capture or kill a wild animal damaging private property

 - restrict activity to your property

 - not destroy the den of a furbearing mammal or a black bear without approval from the ministry.
-Requirement for approval does not apply to fox or skunk dens
+You do not need approval for fox or skunk dens

 - release captured live wildlife within 24 hours